Appalachia Service Project

 • To register for the trip complete the ONLINE REGISTRATION FORM

-• To secure your spot on the trip (or a spot on the waiting list if the trip is full), please submit a $100 deposit on your trip fees.
+• To secure your spot on the trip (or a spot on the waiting list if the trip is full), please submit a $100 deposit on your trip fees by January 31, 2026.
 See instruction in the next section.

 Paying for the trip